Meet Ballarat’s Dr Beer – Peter Aldred.

 With a PHD in Biochemistry, a Diploma of Brewing and Distilling, and a CV as long as your arm with previous jobs titles like beer judge, brewing and distilling trainer and research laboratory technician, you can see why Peter has been named Ballarat’s Dr Beer.

-It also makes plenty of sense why Ballarat’s newest brewpub – Aunty Jacks – snatched him up to join their team as head brewer.
+It also makes plenty of sense why Ballarat brewpub – Aunty Jacks – snatched him up to join their team as head brewer.

-We caught up with Peter to talk about what you can expect at Ballarat’s newest drinking hole.
+We caught up with Peter to talk about what you can expect from one of Ballarat’s favourite drinking holes.

 What sparked your love of beer, specifically craft beer?